 - Elster, Robert J. International Who's Who.
 London: Europa/Routledge.
 Print.

 - Matthews, John.
 Matthews' American Armoury and Blue Book.
 London: John Matthews, 1911.
 Print.

 - Markale, J. Celtic Civilization.
 London: Gordon & Cremonesi, 1976.
 Print.

 - Best, Hugh.
 Debrett's Texas Peerage.
 New York: Coward-McCann, 1983.
 Print.
 (ISBN 069811244X).

 The Veitch Family Crest was acquired from the Houseofnames.com archives.
 The Veitch Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 9 August 2013 at 23:46.
+This page was last modified on 19 April 2016 at 18:58.